 My trips usually are about things we do as a family, but my husband and I recently returned from a four-night stay in Las Vegas (without kids).
-Although he has been many times, this was my first ever trip to Vegas.
+Although he has been many times, this was my first ever Vegas trip without kids.
 So, I was very excited, to say the least.
 It was nice to get away without the kids.

 Packing for the four-day trip was a bit stressful only because I had no idea what to expect, weather-wise.
 I packed dress pants, dresses, leggings, work-out clothes (although I don’t work out but had good intentions) and four pairs of different shoes!
 We are women, right?!
 However, I found myself most comfortable in my leggings and t-shirt dresses the whole week.
 At night, I didn’t even dress up!
 Although that is pretty common I noticed for the men and women to do.